amfarrell/conda-docs/docs/source/build_tutorials/pkgs.md

     $ conda info

-finds the executable where you have just installed it. <look up what the actual thing it should print out is> If you did add Anaconda or Miniconda to your PATH (the default option) you will have to supply its path explicitly.
+finds the executable where you have just installed it.
+If you did add Anaconda or Miniconda to your PATH (the default option) you will have to supply its path explicitly.